Packing theory derived from phyllotaxis and products of linear forms 0: Introduction

-The main purpose of Section~\ref{sec: Application to aperiodic packings} is to discuss the system of partial differential equations (PDEs) that provide $f$ satisfying ($\star$), ($\star\star$) for $n = N$, and to present new aperiodic packings obtained by our generalization.
+The main purpose of Section~\ref{sec: Application to aperiodic packings} is to present new aperiodic packings obtained by our generalization, discussing the system of partial differential equations (PDEs) that provide $f$ satisfying ($\star$), ($\star\star$) for $n = N$.
+The case of only ($\star$) and $n=N$ is known as the problem on the $n$-orthogonal curvilinear coordinate systems and has been studied extensively\cite{Darboux10}, \cite{Zakharov98}, but the case with additional constraint ($\star\star$) has been much less studied with a few exceptions such as \cite{Kuusela86}.

 The results for the general case $n \le N$ are summarized in Section~\ref{sec: Application to aperiodic packings of the Riemannian manifolds}.
 In Theorem~\ref{thm: theorem 3}, we prove that any real analytic Riemannian surface has an atlas $\{ (U_\alpha, \varphi_\alpha) \}_{\alpha \in I}$ such that every $U_\alpha$ has the metric our packing method can be applied to.
 The same is clearly true for $n = 1$ in case of piecewise differentiable curves, because ($\star$) and ($\star\star$) means that $f$ is a parametrization of $f({\mathfrak D})$ by the arc-length.

 Subsequently, a family of the PDE solutions for general dimensions is provided (Theorem~\ref{thm: theorem 4}) to explain the self-similarity observed among the aperiodic packings provided in Section~\ref{sec: Application to aperiodic packings}.
 Another family obtained from solutions of the inviscid Burgers equation $u_t + u u_x = 0$, also has the same self-similarity (Example~\ref{exa: Case of inviscid Burgers equation}).